State Wildlife Grants Submittal Guidelines

 - Federal (except Dept Interior), State, Local (County, City) offices, (see "Professional Services Procurement Act" Sec.
 2254.002).

-TPWD will no longer issue contracts directly to consultants or consulting agencies (see State of Texas "Professional Services Procurement Act" Sec.
-2254.021).
-It is imperative that the applicant agency/institution possess thorough knowledge of State of Texas purchasing rules and Federal regulations (e.g., 2 CFR 200), and have the administrative expertise and infrastructure to be able to manage federally funded state contracts.
+It is imperative that the applicant agency/institution possess thorough knowledge of State of Texas purchasing/procurement rules, Federal regulations (e.g., 2 CFR 200), and have the administrative expertise and infrastructure to be able to manage federally funded sub-awards.

-Connection to the TCAP
+Connection to the SWAP for Texas

 Matching Requirements and Funding Limitations

-All funding recipients under this Request for Proposals will be required to provide the non-federal matching funds for their grant (35% of the grant’s total cost).
-Sources of matching funds can include, but are not limited to, cash match of state or private dollars, in-kind services, the contribution of a portion of the recipient’s indirect costs, or the contribution of a portion of the salary of the Principal Investigator(s) (PI).
+All funding recipients under this Request for Proposals will be required to provide the non-federal matching funds for their grant (35% of the grant's total cost).
+Sources of matching funds can include, but are not limited to, cash-match of state or private dollars, in-kind services, the contribution of a portion of the recipient's indirect costs, or the contribution of a portion of the salary of the Principal Investigator(s) (PI).
 No federal funds, including funds from other federal grant programs, can be used as matching funds for the SWG program.

 Proposal Format and Proposal Preparation Guidance

 All proposals submitted in response to this RFP must be written in the format described in Appendices I and II.
-Proposals should contain a thorough description of the activities to be performed and the data that will be collected and provided with the project’s Interim Performance Reports and Final Report.
-Prior to submittal, we suggest that investigators contact the Coastal Fisheries Regional Directors or Program Directors to refine potential proposals.
+Proposals should contain a thorough description of the activities to be performed and the data that will be collected and provided with the project's Interim Performance Reports and Final Report.
+Prior to submittal, we suggest that investigators contact the Coastal Fisheries Regional or Program Directors to discuss and refine potential proposals.

 Compliance with Federal and State Law